dijit-tech/ServerlessComplexEventScheduling/README.md

 ## Step-by-Step Integration Guide

+The solution described in this blog post includes the following steps:

+1. Set Up AWS Systems Manager Calendar
+2. Create a Holiday automation documents
+3. Create an EventBridge Rules
+4. Testing and Validation

 ### Step 1: Set Up AWS Systems Manager Calendar

 Systems Manager Change Calendar lets you set up date and time ranges (referred to as events) to specify when actions can be performed in your AWS account.
 When you create a Change Calendar entry, you are creating a Systems Manager document of the type Change Calendar that contains iCalendar 2.0 data in plaintext format.
 A Change Calendar entry can be one of two types: